Tom King (footballer, born 1995): Millwall

 King made his first team debut for Millwall in a 2–1 defeat to Nottingham Forest in an EFL Cup Second Round match at The Den on 23 August 2016.

 King signed an 18-month contract extension with Millwall on 4 January 2018.
 On the same day, he joined League Two side Stevenage on loan for the rest of the 2017–18 season.
 King made his debut for Stevenage two days after signing, keeping a clean sheet in the club's 0–0 home draw with Reading in the Third Round of the FA Cup.

 On 27 June 2018 King joined AFC Wimbledon on a season long loan.
 King started the season as first choice goalkeeper but soon fell behind the Dons reserve goalkeeper Joe McDonnell in the pecking order as the Dons struggled at the bottom of the table.
-His season-long loan was cut short when recalled by Millwall in January having started only 11 League games for the Dons, who had already replaced him with the loan of Aaron Ramsdale on loan from A.F.C.
-Bournemouth.
+His season-long loan was cut short when recalled by Millwall in January having started only 11 League games for the Dons, who had already replaced him with the loan of Aaron Ramsdale on loan from Bournemouth.